-We have audited the financial statements of Guyana Stockfeeds Inc., which comprise the statement of financial position as at December 31, 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Guyana Stockfeeds Inc., which comprise the statement of financial position as at December 31, 2024, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the company as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the company as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards.